 I often try to find holiday reading about the places I visit, so I took the novel “The Guernsey Literary and Potato Peel Pie Society” with me during our trip to Guernsey.
 This novel has been taking the book clubs by storm and brings to life the war years on the island through a series of letters from different characters who lived through the occupation.
 The heroine, Juliet, is a wartime journalist, living in London who strikes up a chance correspondence with a Guernsey farmer, Dawsey, who is a member of a literary club on Guernsey.
 As Juliet decides to write an article about the wartime experiences on Guernsey, she receives further letters from other members of the group, who had met one evening to share a meal of a secretly slaughtered pig, but had come up with the cover story of a literary society as an excuse to avoid arrest after the Germans stop them on their way home after curfew.

 The potato peel pie came about because they wanted to share a meal each time they met, but with little available they made a pie of root vegetables using potato peel as a pie crust.
 Through her correspondence with the members of the literary society, Juliet finds out about life under the German Occupation and she also hears stories of her alter ego, a woman named Elizabeth who was the pivot of the group and had a child with a German doctor working on the island.
 Juliet eventually visits Guernsey and settles there, falling in love both with the island and with Dawsey.
-Check this article if you’d like to make your own Potato Peel Pie.

 The book is planned to be made into a film directed by English director Kenneth Branagh who visited the island in spring 2012 to look for locations.
 It is hoped that some of the filming will take place on Guernsey during 2013 with Kate Winslet in the leading role of Juliet.
 If you’d like to find more about the locations mentioned in the book, Gill Girard runs guided tours on this theme and you could take a look at this Google Map that covers the locations mentioned in the book, and there is also an information leaflet that you can pick up at the tourism office in St Peter Port.